Qualia Occupational Therapy for Children has been operating in the inner west of Sydney since 2010.

 Avalon is married to the lovely Perth fellow she moved interstate for all those years ago and has three beautiful children – Henry, and twins, Madeline and Odette.
 Understandably, Avalon is certainly able to empathise with a busy family life and maintaining a work/life balance each day.

 Avalon’s favourite game to play with a child is hopscotch and if she could time travel she would travel to the future!

 Sophie-Anna is a co-director of Qualia.
-She has specialised in paediatrics for 8 years and has experience working in a variety of settings, including at the Children’s Hospital Network, within schools, preschools and home environments.
+She has specialised in paediatrics for many years and has experience working in a variety of settings, including at the Children’s Hospital Network, within schools, preschools and home environments.
 Sophie-Anna is committed to evidence based practice and continually engages in professional development to ensure she is best equipped to assist children to reach their potential.
-She is the co-chair of the OT Australia NSW/ACT Paediatric Special Interest Group and is passionate about developing occupational therapy as a profession.
-Outside of work, Sophie-Anna has a little baby named Dorothy who loves going for walks in her pram to the park.
-In her spare time, Sophie-Anna loves playing music, sewing and craft.

 When Soph was a young girl she loved painting a fairy tree in her garden for the fairies to live in.
-If she was a fruit, she would be grapes because she loves to have people around!
+If she was a fruit, she would be grapes because she loves to have people around her!

 Sarah loves to play dress ups with children she works with.
 When she was little, her favourite toy was a doll called Rosie.